Crystalsage/Crystalsage.github.io/content/posts/dhke.md

 +++
-title = "A case of parameter injection MiTM on DHKE" date=2022-05-19 description = "Documenting a small varient of MiTM attcak on Diffie-HellmanKey Exchange." showFullContent = false readingTime = false
+title = "A case of parameter injection MiTM on DHKE" date=2022-05-19 description = "Documenting a small variant of MiTM attack on Diffie-Hellman Key Exchange." showFullContent = false readingTime = false
 +++

-You can read up on Diffie-Hellman Key Exchange in various articles, books or get started on [Wikipedia](https://en.wikipedia.org/wiki/Diffie%E2%80%93Hellman_key_exchange).
+You can read up on Diffie-Hellman Key Exchange in various articles, books or get started on [Wikipedia](https://en.wikipedia.corg/wiki/Diffie%E2%80%93Hellman_key_exchange).
 We’ll begin the discourse with a short intro anyway.

 # Background
 In DH key exchange scheme, two interested parties Alice and Bob participate in an exchange, at the end of which both have a shared secret.
 This secret is jointly computed over their inputs, one of which is kept private.